Maxim Jakubowski: Novels

-In 2020, he will act as Executive Producer for the 'Factory' TV series, based on the novels of Derek Raymond, being produced by the FX Network (The Living Dead) and Hardy, Son and Baker (Taboo and A Christmas Carol).
+In 2025, he will act as Executive Producer for the 'Factory' TV series, based on the novels of Derek Raymond, being produced by the FX Network and Hardy, Son and Baker (Taboo and A Christmas Carol).

+Since April 2024, he has been editor-at-large for Bedford Square Publishers/No Exit Press.

 Other writings

 He wrote the short story "Un Avocat pour Dolorès" under the pen name of "Adam Barnett-Foster".
+His stories have featured in over forty anthologies.

 Jakubowski also wrote a number of books on rock music during the 1980s.

 He is also a well-known critic and reviewer, having written a crime review column for Time Out, London for 10 years and the Guardian for a further 11 years, ending in 2010.
 His column then moved online to Love Reading and has been since 2017 on Crime Time.
 His non-fiction book 'Following the Detectives' was shortlisted for several awards in the mystery field.

 It was revealed in The Guardian in January 2020 that he was one of two authors behind the pseudonymous Vina Jackson, who between 2010 and 2011 wrote a series of ten bestselling romantic erotica novels under the 'Eighty Days' brand which reached the Sunday Times bestseller list on several occasions and were published in 31 countries.